If you find anything false, please email me the links you found to prove what is true. Email me at bigislandtalk@gmail.com, Rebecca Melendez, Mahalo!

 applicable ordinances”?
 Because an Ordinance is “a law or rule made

-had to research it) and Cluster Plan Development (CPD), that group parcel
+9.4 Support mechanisms, such as PUD and Cluster Plan Development (CPD), that group parcel

 density to preserve open space, recreational areas, or scenic viewsheds.